UnknownNull/Sex/README.md

 <br>
 💏- Have sex with someone in the game💥<br>
 🛌- You and your partner should both go to bed💦<br>
-⚠️- Warning: Use 🎧 in the plugin with resources!
+⚠️- Warning: Use 🎧 in the plugin with resources for server!